Rotations

 The six months you spend at this private practice hospital will be busy and O.R. heavy.
 There is excellent opportunity for vascular, colon-rectal, hepatobiliary, and "bread and butter" general surgery cases.
 Call is one in four nights; most of the call is spent operating.
 This rotation is historically one of our best and provides outstanding exposure to the private practice environment.

 Staff: Drs.
-Bauman, Belzer, Chow, Colbert, David, Denes, Grubbs, Heaton, Luthra, Mendeloff, Ose*, Ritter, Schueppert, Shabino, Vietzen, Watkins, Willis
+Bauman, Belzer, Chow, Colbert, David, Denes, Grubbs, Heaton, Luthra, Mendeloff, Ose, Ritter, Schueppert, Shabino, Vietzen, Watkins, and Willis

 PGY-5